seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 This was his basket.

 **OCTAVIUS CAESAR**
-Poison’d, then.
+Poison'd, then.

 **First Guard**
 O Caesar,
 This Charmian lived but now; she stood and spake:
 I found her trimming up the diadem
 On her dead mistress; tremblingly she stood
-And on the sudden dropp’d.
+And on the sudden dropp'd.

 **OCTAVIUS CAESAR**
 O noble weakness!
-If they had swallow’d poison, ’twould appear
+If they had swallow'd poison, 'twould appear
 By external swelling: but she looks like sleep,
 As she would catch another Antony
 In her strong toil of grace.